Cathodic protection is a great way to fight corrosion. I’ll go over a solar farm cathodic protection calculation to show you how it works.

 = 967.5 anodes

-The number of anodes per stanchion calculates to:
+To find the number of anodes per stanchion:

 = 11.72 years anticipated life

-Important Note: anodes are 3-inch x 3-inch x 72-inches, installed in 6-inch diameter holes, which are by 72-inches in length.
-Additionally, you install the anodes approximately 10-feet from the stanchion they’re protecting.
+Important Note: The anodes are 3-inch x 3-inch x 72-inches, installed in 6-inch diameter holes and 72-inches deep.
+They’re placed about 10 feet from the stanchion they’re protecting.

 General rules of thumb with sacrificial anode system designs